-A: No. Besides not having jurisdiction over portions of the Island it doesn’t steward, the Conservancy could not get rid of all the non-native plants on the Island if it wanted to; there are too many with too wide a range to eradicate.
-What the Conservancy has done is to map non-native plants and to rank them, with the most highly invasive and easiest to eradicate or control being at the top of the list.
-Left to their own devices, highly invasive non-native plants, which pose a threat to wildlife by pushing out native plants they depend upon, would dominate the Island, including killing off the native plant communities that make Catalina unique.
-The Eucalyptus trees found along Old Stagecoach road are non-native, but are not highly invasive, and because of this and theirplace in the cultural heritage of the Island, are not targeted for replacement except when they die of natural causes.
+A: No. Besides not having jurisdiction over portions of the Island it doesn’t steward, the Conservancy could not get rid of all the non-native plants on the Island if it wanted to do that.
+Too many exist with wide ranges to eradicate them.
+The Conservancy has mapped non-native plant populations and ranked them, with the most highly invasive and easiest to eradicate or control at the top of the list.
+Left to their own devices, highly invasive non-native plants pose threats to wildlife by pushing out native plants animals depend upon.
+Non-natives would dominate the Island, including killing off the native plant communities that make Catalina unique.
+The eucalyptus trees found along Stagecoach road are non-native, but are not highly invasive.
+Because of their non-invasive growth pattern and their place in the cultural heritage of the Island, they are not targeted for replacement, except when they die of natural causes.

 Boating Around Catalina